-- 34. Nevertheless, before and during the Class Period, FSC repeatedly emphasized to investors and the market its purportedly conservative investment approach, rigorous underwriting standards, strong credit protections and other investment safeguards as core elements of its investment policy.
-As of September 30, 2013, FSC stated that it had a relatively low debt-to-equity ratio of only 0.34x (excluding debentures issued by its small business investment company, or "SBIC," subsidiaries), meaning that it had one dollar of equity for each \$0.34 of non-SBIC debt outstanding. - 35.
+- 43. Nevertheless, before and during the Relevant Period, Defendants repeatedly emphasized FSC's purportedly conservative investment approach, rigorous underwriting standards, strong credit protections and other investment safeguards as core elements of its investment policy.
+As of September 30, 2013, Defendants stated that FSC had a relatively low debt-to-equity ratio of only 0.34x (excluding debentures issued by its small business investment company, or "SBIC," subsidiaries), meaning that it had one dollar of equity for each \$0.34 of non-SBIC debt outstanding. - 44.
 In addition, the nature of FSC's financial policies and investment activities render it effectively impossible for the market or investors to independently ascertain the value and performance of the Company's portfolio.
 FSC invests primarily in illiquid securities including debt and equity investments of privately held small and mid-sized companies for which limited public information exists.
 Furthermore, all of its investments are "recorded at fair value as determined in good faith by [its] Board of Directors."
 As such, the value of FSC's investments is determined in part using subjective valuations and non-public assumptions.
 As stated in FSC's 2013 Form 10-K, the "inherently uncertain" nature of this determination could potentially allow FSC to materially overstate the value of its assets without detection: